MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript-af/quickstart.md

 * Add an action
 * From the action dropdown select **Execute Azure Function**

-A list of available Azure Functions that you've registered will be available in the drop down list.
+A list of available Azure Functions that you've registered will be available in the drop-down list.

 ![Configure Rule for Azure Functions](media/azure_function_rules.jpg)